-A recent study by Wanner et al[9] has provided multilevel evidence of SARS-CoV-2 human liver tropism by using a wide range of clinical, histopathological, virological, molecular and bioinformatic approaches.
+A recent study by Wanner et al[9] has provided multilevel evidence of SARS-CoV-2 human liver tropism using a wide range of clinical, histopathological, virological, molecular and bioinformatic approaches.
 Their data showed strong upregulation of JFN responses, JAK-STAT signaling and liver-specific metabolic modulation.
 Mismatch of the expression of the ACE2 protein and the location of the SARS-CoV-2 spike protein in Kupffer cells was also observed in this study[9].
 Also, the main pro-inflammatory cytokines, such as IL-6, which is responsible for cytokine storm, is regulated by JAK-STAT signaling.
 Due to this known pathophysiological mechanism, JAK inhibitors such as baricitinib have been used for treatment and have shown improvement in clinical outcomes in patients infected with SARS-COV-2.
-On the other hand, considering the potential adverse effects of this drug on the liver, more studies are needed to establish the proper dosage and timing, so the risk/benefit ratio can be determined in patients with high vulnerability for drug induced liver injury[33,34].
+On the other hand, considering the potential adverse effects of this drug on the liver, more studies are needed to establish the proper dosage and timing, so the risk/benefit ratio can be determined in patients with high vulnerability for drug-induced liver injury[33,34].
 Although several medications were used for treating COVID-19 with different outcomes, the “perfect” compound is still missing.
 However, results of the studies mentioned herein could facilitate the push of research towards targeting signaling pathways, receptors or even the virus itself.

 Another study proposed high-density lipoprotein scavenger receptor class B member 1 (SRB1) as a facilitator for cell entry for the SARS-CoV-2 because of its strong protein expression in human liver cells[35].
-This is based on the observation that SRB1 plays a crucial role for hepatitis virus C (HCV) cell entry[36].
+This is based on the observation that SRB1 plays a crucial role in hepatitis virus C (HCV) cell entry[36].
 SARS-CoV-2 shares some molecular features with HCV in the means of liver tropism[9].
 Therefore, it is possible to assume that SRB1 could facilitate SARS-CoV-2 entry into liver cells along the well described ACE2 pathway.

 It is interesting to compare the mechanism of action of SARS-CoV-2 with other coronaviruses.
-An indirect mechanism that resulted in hepatic damage through a complex inflammatory cascade was proposed in case of the SARS-CoV virus[13,37].
+An indirect mechanism that resulted in hepatic damage through a complex inflammatory cascade was proposed in case of the SARS-CoV virus infection[13,37].
 On the other hand, MERS-CoV requires dipeptidyl peptidase-4 (DPP-4) receptor for cell entry, which is different from SARS-CoV-1 and SARS-CoV-2 adherence mechanisms.
 Thus, the pathophysiology of the disease is different to some extent.
-The liver damage observed in MERS-CoV cases was mostly mild.
-It is difficult to determine whether this is result of a direct action of the virus or the inflammation-mediated reaction due to a lack of sufficient data[37].
+The liver damage observed in MERS-CoV-infected cases was mostly mild.
+It is difficult to determine whether this is the result of a direct action of the virus or the inflammation-mediated reaction due to a lack of sufficient data[37].
 An interesting fact is the comparison with hepatitis viruses, which, from a phylogenetic point of view, have developed a natural affinity for the liver tissue and whose infections are of a stealthy nature.
 Despite the fact that the mechanism of infection is not fully understood, it is assumed that hepatitis viruses do not have a direct cytopathic effect on hepatocytes but rather to trigger immune mechanisms that result in liver damage[38-40].

 DRUG-INDUCED LIVER INJURY

-Lopinavir/ritonavir are widely used antiviral drugs that are predominantly metabolized by the liver.
-These drugs were shown to have a potentially damaging effect on the liver by inducing inflammation and lipid metabolism disorders using the endoplasmic reticulum stress pathway and also could cause apoptosis of hepatocytes via the caspase system[22].
+Lopinavir and ritonavir are widely used antiviral drugs that are predominantly metabolized by the liver.
+These drugs were shown to have a potentially damaging effect on the liver by inducing inflammation and lipid metabolism disorders via the endoplasmic reticulum stress pathway and also could cause apoptosis of hepatocytes via the caspase system[22].